rnbwreath/QR-code/README.md

-# QR-code
+## QR-code
-Frontend mentor challenge 1
+This is a solution to the Frontend Mentor QR Code Challenge